What to do if your event is cancelled

 Vent your frustration

-Currently, it’s unlikely that any events will operate through April and May at the very least, so a large number of us will be impacted.
+Currently, it’s unlikely that any events will operate until October at the earliest, and may off the cards for the rest of the year, depending on size of field and logistics.
+So, a lot of us will be impacted.

 It’s important to give yourself a moment to recognise the loss and get your head around the disappointment.
 You’ve been working towards a goal that suddenly isn’t there.
 That’s hard to deal with and it’s ok to be gutted.
 Being gutted shows you care.